TimHopg/obsidian/Philosophers.md

 If the mutex is unlocked, `lock` locks it and the calling thread becomes its owner, the function ends immediately.
 If the mutex is already locked by another thread, `lock` suspends the execution of the calling thread until the mutex is unlocked.

 `unlock` unlocks the mutex but doesn't check if the thread calling it is its owner.
 If it's not, we may get lock order violation errors.
+#### Destroying a Mutex
+`pthread_mutex_destroy(mutex);`

+Destroys an unlocked mutex and frees any resources it's holding but only if it's unlocked.
+Attempting to destroy a locked mutex results in undefined behaviour.
 #### References
 [CodeQuoi](https://www.codequoi.com/en/)
 [Oceano Medium: Philo](https://medium.com/@jalal92/the-dining-philosophers-7157cc05315)